mpi4py/mpi4py/docs/source/overview.rst

 Error Handling
 ^^^^^^^^^^^^^^

-In order facilitate handle sharing with other Python modules interfacing MPI-based parallel libraries, the predefined MPI error handlers `ERRORS_RETURN` and `ERRORS_ARE_FATAL` can be assigned to and retrieved from communicators using methods `Comm.Set_errhandler` and `Comm.Get_errhandler`, and similarly for windows and files.
+In order to facilitate handle sharing with other Python modules interfacing MPI-based parallel libraries, the predefined MPI error handlers `ERRORS_RETURN` and `ERRORS_ARE_FATAL` can be assigned to and retrieved from communicators using methods `Comm.Set_errhandler` and `Comm.Get_errhandler`, and similarly for windows and files.
+New custom error handlers can be created with `Comm.Create_errhandler`.

 When the predefined error handler `ERRORS_RETURN` is set, errors returned from MPI calls within Python code will raise an instance of